-The teams are offered for both girls and boys (ex.
-One U/11 boys’ teams and One U/11 Girls team).
-The teams are by the program director and coaches’ discretions.
-We may run more or fewer teams based on the program director's decision.
+The teams are offered for both girls and boys (ex., One U/11 boys' team and one U/11 Girls team).
+The number of teams may change due to the level of skills and experience that come to participate.

 How many athletes per team?

 The maximum is 12 athletes per team, and the minimum is 10.
-Team numbers are based on coaches/director decisions.
+Team numbers are based on coaches'/director's decisions.

-What if I do not make a team?
+What if I do not make the team?

 That is okay.
 The teams are based on the current level of playing skills each athlete has.
 This changes over time, which is why we have our prep team tryouts every four months.
 If you do not make the team, we highly recommend the skills academy and Flight League offered on Saturdays.
-Prep team players are also highly encouraged to sign up for the Skills Academy and Leagues starting in April.
+Prep team players are also highly encouraged to sign up for the Skills Academy and Leagues.

-Please notify us that you are unable to attend but still sign up for the placement camp as it is a way for us to not that you want to be included in the selection.
+Please notify us that you cannot attend but still sign up for the placement camp, as it is a way for us to know that you want to be included in the selection.
 The camp is two days long.
 We urge athletes to attend both days, and if they are unable to contact us immediately.

 Should everyone come to the program placement camp?

 We encourage everyone within the correct age bracket to attend the program placement camp.
-We say this because regardless of skill it is still a solid four hours of basketball split into two days.
+We say this because it is still a solid three hours of basketball split into two days, regardless of skill.
 It is a wonderful learning experience and a chance to learn and grow in a pressure setting.

 Are there programs in place to subsidize costs?

 Yes, they are.
-Flight is a Family, and as a family, we want to ensure that each member is given the opportunity to play.
-We have worked with families before and came up with solutions that allow their athletes to continue playing.
+Flight is a Family, and as a family, we want to ensure that each member can play.
+We have worked with families before and devised solutions allowing their athletes to continue playing.
 We do this through sponsorships, subsidies, fee waivers etc. We want to help each family as much as we can.

 We have had many sponsors throughout the years.
 There are multiple sponsorship packages available.
-If you are a business owner and would like to discuss sponsorship opportunities with Flight, please send us an email at Info@Flightbasketball.ca.
-Our partnerships ensuring the success of the athletes training and competing.
-Currently, Nike (yes NIKE) is our primary sponsor.
+If you are a business owner and would like to discuss sponsorship opportunities with Flight, please email us at Info@Flightbasketball.ca.
+Our partnerships ensure the success of the athlete's training and competition.
+Currently, Nike (yes, NIKE) is our primary sponsor.

-If you have more questions, please do not hesitate to send us an email at
+If you have more questions, please do not hesitate to email us at Info@Flightbasketball.ca.